View Contact Info

 P - Personal Courage

-Richard Pierson, Assistant Fire Chief
+Dan Newman, Assistant Fire Chief

-The four Shift Captains report to the Assistant Chief and the lieutenant’s report to the Captains.
+The four Shift Captains report to the Assistant Chief and the Lieutenants report to the Captains.
 Each has ancillary duties as well as line responsibilities.
-They are required to maintain shift records, meet and greet the public, command emergency operations on a daily basis, to provide for a safe work environment for the Firefighter/Emergency Medical Technicians and protect the citizens and guests of the Town of Merrimack.
+They are required to maintain shift records, meet and greet the public, command emergency operations on a daily basis, provide for a safe work environment for the Firefighter/Emergency Medical Technicians and protect the citizens and guests of the Town of Merrimack.

-The six Firefighters per shift are responsible for the routine care of all the equipment, and to maintain a high level of readiness for any incident.
-They clean, inspect, repair and test all department resources to ensure a safe and efficient work environment.
+The seven Firefighters per shift are responsible for the routine care of all the equipment, and to maintain a high level of readiness for any incident.
+They clean, inspect, repair and test all Department resources to ensure a safe and efficient work environment.
 They train in all aspects of the job.
 Other responsibilities include building maintenance, Emergency Medical Supplies, Communications, Hand Tools, Air Packs, Small Engines and power tools.